Minimally Invasive Spine Surgery for Patients in Hampton, Newport News, Williamsburg, and the Surrounding VA Areas

 - Minimal scarring

 With that said, it is important to note that minimally invasive surgery is not suitable for every patient.
-Furthermore, Dr. Jonathan Mason, the fellowship-trained spine surgeon at Tidewater Orthopaedics, believes in treating degenerative spine conditions as conservatively as possible.
+Furthermore, Dr. Jonathan Mason, the fellowship-trained spine surgeon (American Academy of Orthopaedic Surgeons) at Tidewater Orthopaedics, believes in treating degenerative spine conditions as conservatively as possible.
 Therefore, surgical intervention is rarely the first treatment considered for patients who are diagnosed with herniated discs, spinal stenosis, scoliosis, spondylolisthesis, and other degenerative spine conditions.
 Instead, Dr. Mason will usually begin by recommending a non-surgical regimen, such as a customized physical therapy program designed and overseen by the outstanding team of in-house physical therapists at Tidewater Orthopaedics.

 To learn more back pain treatments, including minimally invasive spine surgery, or to schedule a consultation with Dr. Mason, call Tidewater Orthopaedics at 757-827-2480.